 Tip #2: Keep Clothing and Closets in Check

-You’ll probably be getting some new clothing this year, so create some space by getting rid of some of the stuff you never wear.
+If you anticipate getting some new clothing this year, create some space by getting rid of some of the stuff you never wear.

 An effective way to really see which clothes are keepers and which are never worn is to turn all the hangers facing in one direction.

 Any hangers still facing the first direction are clothes you haven’t worn in the past few months.

 Tip #3: In-and-Out Rule

 For example, if you get a new blender for Christmas, get rid of the old one instead of stuffing it in a box in the garage.

 Kids can be very content with a small number of favorite toys instead of a room full of them.

 Tip #4: ‘Tis the Season for Giving

-…Continuing with Tips #2 and #3, there’s no better time than the holiday season to donate clothing, toys, and household goods to a local charity.
+There’s no better time than the holiday season to donate clothing, toys, and household goods to a local charity.

 Not only will you be de-cluttering your home, but you’ll also be helping out someone less fortunate – isn’t that what the holidays are all about?

-Tip #5: Decluttering is Stressful -- Don’t Get Overwhelmed
+Tip #5: Decluttering is Stressful - Don’t Get Overwhelmed

 If the decluttering process becomes overwhelming and too time-consuming, take a step back and take a break from it.